OSVVM/OSVVM-Scripts/README.rst

 -  library - Make this library the active library.
 Create it if it does not exist.
 -  analyze - Compile the design into the active library.
--  Simulate - Simulate the design using the active library.
+-  simulate - Simulate the design using the active library.
 -  RunTest - compile and simulate in one step
 -  include – include another project script
 -  build – include + start a new log file for this task